Letters from Lodi

 It would be the same if you suggested that all the appellations of Southern France (Languedoc-Roussillon, Provence, Saint-Chinian, Picpoul de Pinet, Bandol, etc.) were all pretty much the same because they are "Southern French."
 Or if you grouped all the Northern Italian regions (Piemonte, Trentino-Alto Adige, Veneto, etc.) as being synonymous — a nonsensical notion, especially since all these wine regions (as they do in Southern France) grow different grapes and produce wines unique unto themselves.

 Hence, the basic fallacy of equating Lodi with "Central Valley."
-Let's discuss why that is, based upon the primary way that broader wine regions are distinguished: by climatic distinctions.
+Let's discuss why that is, based on the primary way that broader wine regions are distinguished: by climatic distinctions.

 U.C.
 Davis Degree-Days